naveenit2017/aws-cloud/README.md

 ![image](https://github.com/user-attachments/assets/242764a9-514d-46a3-9499-da8eb645d26f)
 Implementaition:
 ---------------
-create 3 VPCs A,B,& C follow below steps.
-1.Create a VPC-A
+create 3 VPCs A,B,& C follow below steps.(All the vpc should follow) 1.Create a VPC-A
 2.create a internetgatway and attach to VPC.
 3.create a public subnet